Toys R Us Bankruptcy: What Will Happen to Your Credit Card?

 If you’re looking to stack coupons on top of sale prices, think again.
 Toys R Us no longer accepts any coupons, including Geoffrey Birthday Club coupons.

-If you’re holding onto a gift card, including e-gift cards, you have until mid-April to use that card.
+If you’re holding onto a gift card, including e-gift cards, you had until mid-April 2018 to use that card.
 That is, if stores are still open and the company continues to honor that date.

 With no specific closing dates announced, stores are expected to close sooner if merchandise sells out.

 Whether you make a full price purchase or find the deal of the century, all sales are now final.
 This includes items purchased through baby and gift registries.

 More information and announcements are expected in the coming weeks.
 If the last month is any indication, dates and information can change at a moment’s notice.